Rosario Castellanos

 Rosario Castellanos Figueroa (/es/; 25 May 1925 – 7 August 1974) was a Mexican poet and author.
-She was one of Mexico's most important literary voices in the 20th century.
-Throughout her life, she wrote eloquently about issues of cultural and gender oppression, and her work has influenced Mexican feminist theory and cultural studies.
-Though she died young, she opened the door of Mexican literature to women, and left a legacy that still resonates today.
+She wrote both fiction, often set in her home state of Chiapas, and nonfiction addressing issues of cultural and gender oppression.
+Her writing influenced Mexican feminist theory and cultural studies.
+Castellanos was appointed ambassador to Israel in 1971.
+She died by electrocution in Tel Aviv while reaching for a lamp.

-Life
+Career

 Born in Mexico City, Castellanos was raised in Comitán near her family's ranch in the southern state of Chiapas.
 She was an introverted young girl, who took notice of the plight of the indigenous Maya who worked for her family.
 According to her own account, she felt estranged from her family after a soothsayer predicted that one of her mother's two children would die shortly, and her mother screamed out, "Not the boy!"

 The family's fortunes changed suddenly when President Lázaro Cárdenas enacted a land reform and peasant emancipation policy that stripped the family of much of its land holdings.
 At fifteen, Castellanos and her parents moved to Mexico City.
 In 1948 both of her parents died in an accident, leaving her orphaned at 23 years of age.

-Although she remained introverted, she joined a group of Mexican and Central American intellectuals, read extensively, and began to write.
-She studied philosophy and literature at UNAM (the National Autonomous University of Mexico), where she would later teach, and joined the National Indigenous Institute, writing scripts for puppet shows that were staged in impoverished regions to promote literacy.
-The Institute had been founded by President Cárdenas.
-She also wrote a weekly column for the newspaper Excélsior.
+Although she remained introverted, Castellanos read extensively and began to write.
+She studied philosophy and literature at the National Autonomous University of Mexico (UNAM), where she published poetry in the student newspaper.
+She was part of a group of intellectuals called the Generation of '50 for the year its members completed their studies.
+The group met regularly on Saturdays to discuss their literary work and Castellanos defended her master's thesis, Sobre cultura femenina (On Feminine Culture), in 1950.
+It rejected gender essentialism and addressed women's marginalization three years before Mexican women were granted the right to vote.